GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Description: Allows to reopen a closed/resolved ticket.
 Upon successful completion of the request, the ticket status will be "REOPENED"
+    - Permissions allowed:
+        - The Client associated with the ticketId
-    - Request body: changedBy and description.
+    - Request body: description.

       ```
       {
-        "changedBy":"CUSTOMER"
         "description": "I encountered the same issue again after the ticket was closed."
       }
       ```

     - Response: `204 No Content` (success)
-    - Error responses: `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of request body or ticketId failed or ticket is not closed/resolved) or `500 Internal Server Error` (generic error)
+    - Error responses: `401 Unauthorized` (not logged in or missing permission(s)), `404 Not Found` (ticketId not found), `422 Unprocessable Entity` (validation of request body or ticketId failed or ticket is not closed/resolved) or `500 Internal Server Error` (generic error)
     - Response body: An error message in case of error